 Students do not declare a major until after their second year.
 Students may double-major in any two fields.

-The student-to-faculty ratio is 6:1; 71% of Yale College courses enroll fewer than 20 students, and 35% of courses enroll fewer than 10 students.
+The student-to-faculty ratio is 6:1; 79% of Yale College courses enroll fewer than 20 students, and 35% of courses enroll fewer than 10 students.

 The Yale Office of Career Strategy works with students starting in their first year to provide pre-professional advising, assistance with graduate school applications, and workshops and networking opportunities throughout the year.

 The STARS program supports women, minority, economically underprivileged, and other historically underrepresented students who pursue STEM fields.